-5 Best Crypto Exchanges for 2022
+5 Best Crypto Exchanges of November 2022

 Coinbase also features a comprehensive and accessible variety of learning materials.
 Users are encouraged to use these resources through the Coinbase Earn program, which teaches how to trade specific cryptocurrencies and rewards users with free crypto.

-Lastly, the exchange’s security features are worth mentioning: Coinbase uses two-factor authentication on all versions of its platform, stores 98% of customers’ crypto offline, and has an insurance policy to protect crypto holdings of up to $250,000 (per FDIC coverage limits).
+Lastly, the exchange’s security features are worth mentioning: Coinbase uses two-factor authentication on all versions of its platform, stores 98% of customers’ crypto offline, and has an insurance policy to protect custodial accounts of up to $250,000 (in line with per-depositor FDIC coverage limits).
 Such robust measures are why Coinbase is ultimately worth it, despite the higher fees.

-Users who enjoy Coinbase but would like more advanced charting and trading features may want to look at the company’s other exchange platform, Coinbase Pro.
+Users who enjoy Coinbase but would like more advanced trading and charting features may want to look at the company’s other exchange platform, Coinbase Pro.

-- Advanced charting and data graphs
+- Advanced trading charts and data graphs

-- Not supported in all U.S. states
+- Some services are not available in select U.S. states

 Why we chose it: We chose Binance.US as the best crypto exchange for low fees because it features one of the most generous fee structures across all the trading platforms we considered.

-Binance is the world’s largest cryptocurrency exchange by trading volume, and its domestic counterpart, Binance.US, offers many of its parent company’s advantages.
-One of its biggest attractions is a competitive maximum 0.1% maker/taker fee.
+Binance is the world’s largest cryptocurrency exchange by trading volume, and its United States partner, Binance.US, offers many of the former's advantages.
+One of its greatest assets is a competitive maker/taker fee structure that tops out at 0.1%.
 This fee starts low and keeps getting lower as your trading volume increases.

-Binance.US also offers discounts for using the company’s proprietary cryptocurrency (BNB) to buy and sell other coins.
+Binance.US also offers discounts for using Build and Build (BNB), one of the world's most popular utility tokens, to buy and sell other coins.

-For those who want to buy coins directly, many of the exchange’s cryptocurrencies are purchasable with U.S. dollars, saving you money in conversion fees.
-This variety of discounts and purchase options benefits advanced users who may also enjoy the platform’s comprehensive market dashboards and variety of order types, including limit orders, market orders, and stop limit orders.
+The exchange features more than 140 cryptocurrencies, all of which are purchasable with USD, saving money in conversion fees for those who want to buy crypto directly.
+This variety of discounts and purchase options benefits advanced users who may also enjoy the platform’s comprehensive market dashboards, margin trading, and variety of order types, including limit orders, market orders, and stop limit orders.

-Binance.US is not available in Hawaii, Idaho, Louisiana, New York, Texas and Vermont.
+Binance.US is not available in Hawaii, New York, Texas and Vermont.

 - Outstanding cybersecurity infrastructure